skypjack/entt/docs/entity.md

 In general, the entire registry isn't thread safe as it is.
 Thread safety isn't something that users should want out of the box for several reasons.
 Just to mention one of them: performance.<br/>
-Views and consequently the approach adopted by `EnTT` are the great exception to the rule.
-It's true that views and thus their iterators aren't thread safe by themselves.
+Views, groups and consequently the approach adopted by `EnTT` are the great exception to the rule.
+It's true that views, groups and iterators in general aren't thread safe by themselves.
 Because of this users shouldn't try to iterate a set of components and modify the same set concurrently.
 However:

 * As long as a thread iterates the entities that have the component `X` or assign and removes that component from a set of entities, another thread can